Kevin McNaughton: International career

 McNaughton's first call-up for the Scotland squad came in 2002 when he was told by manager Berti Vogts that, at the age of 19, he would earn his first cap in a match against France.
 However, before the match Vogts told the media in a press conference that McNaughton would not be playing as Vogts deemed he was too nervous, despite not telling McNaughton himself.
 Instead his first cap came against Nigeria in Scotland's next match.

 In his second appearance he was substituted at half-time in a friendly against Denmark.
 In 2007 McNaughton claimed that Vogts had set his career back by two years with his actions during that time.
 His move to Cardiff reignited his international career, winning his fourth cap in a match against Czech Republic in May 2008 and being called-up several times.

 Coaching career

 In November 2017, McNaughton joined Forfar Athletic as first-team coach, later registering himself as a player after an injury crisis at the club.
 He made his début for Forfar in a 2–0 defeat to Alloa Athletic on 9 December 2017.
 In August 2017, McNaughton left his playing role at Forfar and signed for SJFA East Super League side, Kirriemuir Thistle, his contract, allowed him to keep his Assistant Manager role at Forfar.

-As of April 2020, McNaughton was working for Dundee as a youth team coach.
+In 2020, McNaughton was working for Dundee as a youth team coach.

+In October 2022, McNaughton joined Dundee North End as a player/co-manager alongside Lewis Toshney.
+Under McNaughton and Toshney, North End won the Quest Engineering Cup in 2023.
+Going one further the following season, McNaughton and Toshney led the Dokens to the 2023–24 Midlands League title.
+The title win qualified North End for the 2024–25 Scottish Cup, and led the club in its first ever Scottish Cup campaign to the third round before being defeated in a close-fought match against Scottish Championship side Airdrieonians at a sold-out North End Park.